How to Build a 2D and 3D Aerial Multispectral Map?

 Following the MVS process, the detailed transformation from space function definitions through to the extraction of isosurfaces takes place.
 This step creates a mesh representation of the model, adding surface details and textures to the previously constructed depth model.

 The SfM and MVS processes, along with meshing reconstruction, together create a workflow that transforms sets of aerial images into detailed, textured 3D models.
-This comprehensive approach leverages both the geometric information captured in individual images and the depth information derived from analyzing image pairs, culminating in highly accurate representations of the photographed scene.
+This advanced method combines the shapes from single images with depth data from pairs of pictures.
+This results in incredibly precise 3D models of the photographed scene.

 Texturing Reconstruction